m0ru/bak/04_solution.md

 .name
 ```

-As you can see, there is quite a bit boiler-plate required by Angular.
+As you can see, there is a considerable amount of boiler-plate required by Angular.
 All that is required by (ng-)redux is the listener to the state set up
 by `connect2Redux`.

-Among the boiler-plate there is a few details I'd like to point out,
+There are a few details in the boiler-plate code I'd like to consider,
 that make working with Angular 1.X a lot less painful.
-I'll go through
-it top-to-bottom in the following sub-sections.
+These are described in the following sub-sections.

 #### Service Dependencies {#sec:component-service-deps}

-The `serviceDependencies` lists the Angular services, that will
+The `serviceDependencies` lists the Angular services that will
 be passed to the constructor of the directive.
 Assigning that array with the dependency-names to the Controller class via
 `$inject` makes sure Angular does just that, even if the code